 Previous studies have shown that the likelihood of forming localized area of deposition is correlated to the skewness of the particle deposition distribution among all near-acini compartments.
 (Darquenne et.al) As shown in figure 3A, there is a positive non-linear correlation between skewness and particle size.
 This indicates that as particle sizes increase, the distributions tend to be skewed more towards the right, with more compartments with particle depositions above average.
 On the same note, as particle size increases, a more scattered distribution is observed, evident in Figure 3B.
 Therefore, it is shown that the association between increasing particle size and heterogeneity at the lobar level persists at the near-acini level.
 Even within the micron range, varying particle sizes can introduce ineligible deviations of the density and spatial homogeneity of aerosol dosimetry measurements.

+Fractal analysis?

 4. CONCLUSION